 Prior to XPO, in 1997, Jacobs founded United Rentals, Inc. (NYSE: URI) and created the world's largest construction equipment rental company in 13 months.
 In the 10 years that Jacobs ran United Rentals, the company's stock outperformed the S&P 500 Index by 2.2 times.
 By 2007, Jacobs had built United Rentals into the 536th largest public corporation in America, as ranked by Fortune magazine, with $3.9 billion in revenue and $1.2 billion in EBITDA.

-In 1989, Mr. Jacobs founded United Waste Systems, Inc. During his eight years as chairman and chief executive officer, he built the company into the fifth largest solid waste management business in North America.
-United Waste Systems generated pre-tax margins that were among the highest in its industry.
-Its stock outperformed the S&P 500 Index by 5.6 times and delivered a 55% compound annual rate of return from IPO until the company was sold for $2.5 billion in 1997.
-At the time of sale, the company had 40 landfills, 86 collection companies and 79 transfer and recycling stations in 25 states.
+In 1989, Jacobs founded United Waste Systems, Inc. During his eight years as chairman and chief executive officer, he built the company into the fifth largest solid waste management business in North America.
+Its stock outperformed the S&P 500 Index by 5.6 times and delivered a 55% compound annual rate of return from its IPO until the company was sold for $2.5 billion in 1997.
+At the time of the sale, the company was a highly integrated organization of 40 landfills, 86 collection companies and 79 transfer and recycling stations in 25 states.

-In 1984, Mr. Jacobs founded Hamilton Resources (UK) Ltd., a worldwide oil trading company, and served as its chairman and chief operating officer through 1989.
-During that time, he grew the company to annual revenues of approximately $1 billion through the execution of numerous large contracts with major oil companies and oil-producing countries and complex countertrade transactions.
+In 1984, Jacobs founded Hamilton Resources Ltd., a worldwide oil trading company, and served as its chairman through 1989.
+During that time, he grew the company to annual revenue of approximately $1 billion through the execution of large contracts with major oil companies and oil-producing countries, and complex countertrade transactions.